 Digital sellers might face fewer location-based rules, but you’ll likely invest in:

-A well-structured e-commerce LLC helps you stay organized for taxes, inventory tracking, and expansions.
+A well-structured e-commerce LLC helps you stay organized for taxes, inventory, and expansions — start with clear records and confirm where you must collect/remit sales tax.

 Freelancers and Gig Workers: Is an LLC Financially Viable?